 While the basic chord progression is typical to what you might expect from a commercial country song, some interesting rhythmic timings are happening within the strumming pattern that will require you to ignore the downbeat and instead accent the upstroke.
 Don’t worry!
 It’s not as hard as it sounds and it should pose no challenge for a beginner.

 Breakfast at Tiffany’s by Deep Blue Something

 Click Here for tab for Breakfast at Tiffany’s by Deep Blue Something

 This is Deep Blue Something’s best-selling single, which was released in 1995 as part of the album 11th Song and Home.
 Unfortunately, since then the band has not had any singles with this level of commercial success.
 The song follows a relationship that is on the verge of a breakup, and the man references the movie Breakfast at Tiffany’s as a good commonality between them, and why they should continue to work on their relationship.

 This is an alternative rock song, so there is electric guitar in addition to the acoustic layers, but don’t worry about them!
 Just play any guitar part you wish, as they all follow the chord progression.
 The acoustic part of the song just uses some easy open chords and a simple strumming pattern.

 Click Here for tab for Daughters by John Mayer

-The song uses (almost) big 6 string open chords exclusively, which is one of the things that makes it more accessible to beginners in that it is not as ‘notey’.
+The song uses (almost) big 6 string open chords exclusively, which makes it more accessible to beginners in that it is not as ‘notey’.
 The main thing to ensure is that the ‘open’ strings in between the ones you need to hold notes on are not being choked and have the room they need to vibrate freely.

 Don’t Think Twice It’s Alright by Bob Dylan